 An economical individual girder shipping piece has from one to three thicknesses per flange, with each flange having zero to two shop-welded splices.
-More flange thickness changes are usually not economical and should be avoided unless the girders are unusually heavy or limits on available plate lengths necessitate additional shop flange splicing with or without a thickness change.
-Availability of material sizes varies from mill to mill; see Section 1.4 for more information.
-Minimizing the number of flange plate thicknesses for a project reduces mill quantity simplifies and fabrication extras and inspection operations.
-See Table 1.5.2.A for information on when thickness transitions are economically justified.
+More flange thickness changes are usually not economical and should be avoided unless the girders are unusually heavy or limits on available plate lengths necessitate additional shop flange splicing or without a thickness change. with Availability of material sizes varies from mill to mill; see Article 1.4 for more information.
+Minimizing the number of flange plate thicknesses for a project reduces mill quantity extras and simplifies fabrication and inspection operations.
+See Table 1.5.4-1 for information on when thickness transitions are economically justified.